Here's Why Jaime Lannister Is Probably Still Alive on 'Game of Thrones'

 Warning: This post contains spoilers for season seven of Game of Thrones.

 Jaime Lannister took a big risk during Sunday night's episode of Game of Thrones by charging at an injured dragon and his mother, Daenerys Targaryen.
-Predictably, the dragon turned to roast the lord, but at the last minute, someone — presumably Bronn or perhaps Dickon — pushed Jaime into the water, saving him from the dragon's fatal fire.
+Predictably, the dragon turned to roast the lord, but at the last minute, Bronn (as confirmed by HBO's episode summary) pushed Jaime into the water, saving him from the dragon's fatal fire.

 Game of Thrones rarely indulges in such near-misses during fights.
 The show has no issue killing off major characters.
 So why end this episode on a cliffhanger?